launchableinc/cli/docs/resources/integrations/nose.md

 ### Troubleshooting

-If you encounter issues running Nose with the Launchable plugin, you can set the `LAUNCHABLE_DEBUG` environment variable to `1` before running tests to print debug logs.
+If you encounter issues running nose with the Launchable plugin, you can set the `LAUNCHABLE_DEBUG` environment variable to `1` before running tests to print debug logs.

 ```bash
 # enable debug logs